ITzTravelInTime/TINU/README.md

 # Rquirements:
  - A computer that runs Mac OS X Yosemite or a more recent version (Mac OS X El Capitan is required to use TINU in a macOS recovery or installer)
  - A drive or a free partition of at least 7 GB
- - A copy of a macOS/Mac OS X installer app (Maveriks or newer versions are supported)in the /Applications folder or in the root of any storage drive in the system (excepted the drive or volume you want to turn into your macOS install media)
+ - A copy of a macOS/Mac OS X installer app (You canm use any installer starting from Mavericks up to all the latest versions, any installer that contains "createinstallmedia" is supported)in the /Applications folder or in the root of any storage drive in the system (excepted the drive or volume you want to turn into your macOS install media)

 # Useful links: